Cabo San Lucas, Baja California Sur (MX)

 Wahoo (Acanthocybium solandri), also known as Ono (meaning “delicious” in Hawaiian), are found in many subtropical and tropical waters.
 They’re identifiable by their blue-green upper body which shifts into silver towards their belly.
 They also have blue vertical striping along their sides.
 These predators are torpedo-shaped and have razor sharp teeth.

 The wahoo can be caught trolling or jigging, mainly inshore.
-Anglers love this fish because they're super strong, because they're great fighters and because they're very good eating.
+Anglers love this fish because they're super strong, because they're great fighters and also because they're very good eating.

 Wahoo are found in the Indian, Atlantic, and Pacific Oceans.
-They are a rarity in colder climates, but some northeastern United States Atlantic fishermen have been known to occasionally catch wahoo that far north.
+They are a rarity in colder climates, but some northeastern United States Atlantic fishermen have been known to occasionally catch wahoo fish that far north.
 However, the best places to fish for wahoo are tropical or subtropical, such as off the coast of Florida, in the Gulf of Mexico, the Bahamas, Hawaii, Australia and more.
 The best times to catch them in these tropical locations are in their respective summers.

 Wahoo are mainly caught trolling artificials such as diving Rapala, Halco, skirted baits...
 They are fast fish and like fast trolled lures (6 to 10 knots).
 Wahoo are caught inshore, close to drop-offs.